ethanChou314/pvsimulator/README.md

 where $v$ is a function of $(x, y, z)$.

-Note: This is a modification of the model in Oya et al. (2014, ApJ, 795, 152), which considered the case of an optically-thin disk.

 Please feel free to contact me at ethanchou04@gmail.com if you have any questions about the code.